solarsoft0/website/docs/docs/getting_started/voipnet.md

 > Adding a number is just as easy with `fonoster numbers:create`

-You can also create your own Office/Home network by combining `Domains` and `Agents`.
+You can also create your Office/Home network by combining `Domains` and `Agents`.
 Thanks to SIP, you can connect to your VoIP Net using a Softphone or IP Phone.